Vidoosh/Image-colorizer/README.md

 # Image-colorization-using-GAN
-Decolorized/grayscale images are colored using cGAN.
+Black and white images are colored using cGAN.